VeritasSoftware/WebRTC/README.md

 ## Blazor Client

 You can go through my SampleBlazorWebApp to see how to use the Client.
+Client supports .NET 8.0 & 9.0.

 [**Browse client library**](https://github.com/VeritasSoftware/WebRTC/tree/master/WebRTC.Blazor.Client)